unsafe-risk/mi/readme.md

 # mimalloc-go

-this is go binding of `mimalloc` with cgo.
+this is a go wrapper of `mimalloc` with cgo.

 # installing